Basic date and time types

 The Time Zone Database (often called tz, tzdata or zoneinfo) contains code and data that represent the history of local time for many representative locations around the globe.
 It is updated periodically to reflect changes made by political bodies to time zone boundaries, UTC offsets, and daylight-saving rules.

-Objects¶
+timezone Objects¶

-class is a subclass of tzinfo
+The timezone class is a subclass of tzinfo, each

 instance of which represents a timezone defined by a fixed offset from